-Impaired loans are those loans that have been modified in a troubled debt restructure ("TDR" or "restructure") and larger, non-homogeneous loans that are in nonaccrual or exhibit payment history or financial status that indicate the probability that collection will not occur when due according to the loan's terms.
+Loans are designated as impaired when, in the judgment of management based on current information and events, it is probable that all amounts due will not be collected according to the contractual terms of the loan agreement.
+Impaired loans are those loans that have been modified in a troubled debt restructure ("TDR" or "restructure") and larger, non-homogeneous loans that are in nonaccrual or exhibit payment history or financial status that indicate that collection probably will not occur when due according to the loan's terms.
 Generally, impaired loans are given risk ratings that indicate higher risk, such as "classified" or "other assets especially mentioned."
 Impaired loans are individually evaluated to determine appropriate reserves and are measured at the lower of the invested amount or the fair value.
 Impaired loans that are not troubled debt restructures and for which fair value measurement indicates an impairment loss are designated nonaccrual.
 A restructured loan that maintains current status for at least six months may be in accrual status.
+Please refer to Note 1: Summary of Significant Accounting Policies for additional information on evaluation of impaired loans and associated specific reserves, and policies regarding nonaccruals, past due status and charge-offs.

 Troubled debt restructurings impact the estimation of the appropriate level of the allowance for loan losses.
 If the restructuring included forgiveness of a portion of principal or accrued interest, the charge-off is included in the historical charge-off rates applied to the collective evaluation methodology.
-Further, restructured loans are individually evaluated for impairment, with amounts below fair value accrued in the allowance for loan losses.
-TDRs that experience a payment default are examined to determine whether the default indicates collateral dependency or cash flows below those that were included in the fair value measurement.
+Restructured loans are individually evaluated for impairment, and the amount of a restructured loan's book value in excess of its fair value is accrued as a specific allocation in the allowance for loan losses.
+TDRs that experience a payment default are examined to determine whether the default indicates collateral dependency or cash flows below those that were used in the fair value measurement.
 TDRs, as well as all impaired loans, that are determined to be collateral dependent are charged down to fair value.
 Deficiencies indicated by impairment measurements for TDRs that are not collateral dependent may be accrued in the allowance for loan losses or charged off if deemed uncollectible.